2015

 70” x 140”

-The robotic work cell evolved to meet the specs for this enormous painting, which still had to be painted in 1/6 sections.
-The resulting image is a field of movement pulling the viewer into the directional brushstrokes and negative space.
+The complex robotic work cell of Dulcinea evolved to meet the needs for this enormous painting, which still had to be completed in six individual sections.
+The resulting image is a field of vibrant movement pulling the viewer into the directional brushstrokes and contemplative swaths of negative space.

 Artistic Goal